LCD Soundsystem's Gavilán Rayna Russom launches record label, announces second solo album

 ‘Secret Passage’ will be the musician’s second full-length effort as Gavilán Rayna Russom, and will arrive via her Voluminous Arts label on March 26.

-Russom has previewed the project by sharing its first single, ‘Shotgun Hits With Boys Who Drum on Metal (for Cheyney)’.
-Listen here.
+Russom has previewed the project by sharing its first single, ‘Shotgun Hits With Boys Who Drum on Metal (for Cheyney)’ – you can listen to it here.

 The upcoming record is said to be an homage to the East Side Rail Tunnel in Providence, Rhode Island, where Russom grew up and met many of her friends and collaborators.